oak-hu/oak-hu.github.io/content/Essays/Moral Philosophy/Week 3.md

 The finitary reading falls to an amended version (Oyster) of the degradingness objection:

-> (2’) A magical oyster living *k* years yields the same quality-adjusted amount of pleasure as Hadyn’s life.
+> (2’) A magical oyster living $k$years yields the same quality-adjusted amount of pleasure as Hadyn’s life.
+>
 > (3’) So, the oyster’s life is of equal value with Hadyn’s life.

 The finitary view’s implication that a sufficiently long-lived oyster has a life as valuable as Hadyn’s is seen as disqualifying.
 Since it falls to (Oyster), the finitary view fails Mill’s goal of providing a more principled defense of utilitarian theories of value: it is no less circumstantial than the defenses taking the ‘lower ground’.